jdchristensen/NonAccessible/README.md

 You will likely need to edit the _CoqProject file to make this build on your system.

-Also, the universe variables are sensitive to the library version (and maybe the Coq version):
+Also, the universe variables are sensitive to the library version (and maybe the Coq version).
+Here are some tested version.
+Nearby versions should work as well.

+- Commit 46fa5a02 from November 1, 2025 builds with Rocq 9.0 and 9.1 and Coq-HoTT library version 5c938e4f from October 31, 2025.

 - Commit 61d56b17 from March 13, 2025 builds with Coq 8.20.1 and Coq-HoTT library version dd2ca5cb from March 11, 2025.